 Similarly, any sub-directories that you have in your web page need to be world-readable as well.
 You can accomplish this by using the following command:

 If you're getting 403 Access Denied errors when you view your web page in a web browser, then you probably haven't set your file permissions correctly.

-When you are not connected directly to the BSOE network, you may need to use an SFTP program to get access to your files.
-For Windows users, you might try BitKinex's free client.
-For Macintosh, you might try using Fugu.
-The server information you needs is as follows:
+When you are not connected directly to the BSOE network, you may wish to use an SFTP program to get access to your files.
+FileZilla is one option; it is a free, open source application that supports SFTP and is available for Windows, macOS, and Linux.

 Login Name: Your CruzID

 You should also set y=the "port" to 22 when transferring files via SFTP.

 The web server support sPHP and CGI scripts for personal web pages.
 Please note that the Baskin Engineering does NOT generally offer script debugging services for personal web space.
 If you decide to use PHP or CGI scripts on your personal web page, you need to make sure that you have the proper expertise to do so.
 The PHP Web Site is an excellent place to get started.
 We strongly recommend PHP over CGI for everyone.

 Running CGI and PHP scripts from your home directory can lead to your web files being compromised.
 PHP and CGI scripts that you create run with your permissions and ownership.
 These programs could potentially expose any files or information in your home directory to the outside world.